ferrouswheel/tenet/docs/simulation.md

 messages are emitted for online broadcasts, acknowledgements, and missed-message requests; if the `meta` kind remains at zero it indicates a simulation bug rather than an optional feature.

-## Manual TUI test
+## TUI controls

-### TUI key bindings

-When running `tenet-sim --tui`, use these keys to adjust the simulation while it runs:
+When running `tenet-sim --tui`, use these keys to control the simulation:

 - `a`: add a peer (type an id, or press Enter for an auto-generated id).
 - `f`: add a friendship (enter two peer ids separated by space or comma).
 - `+` / `=`: speed up simulated time.
 - `-`: slow down simulated time.
+- `q`: quit once the simulation has finished.

+### Manual TUI test

 1. Run a simulation with the TUI enabled: `cargo run --bin tenet-sim -- --tui scenarios/basic.toml`.
 2. Wait for the simulation to complete and confirm the status panel displays the completion prompt.